nginx/unit-docs/source/configuration.rst

       $ go build -o :nxt_ph:`app <Executable name>` :nxt_ph:`app.go <Application source code>`

    If you update Unit to a newer version, repeat the two commands above to rebuild your app.

    The resulting executable works as follows:

-   - When you run it standalone, the :samp:`unit.ListenAndServe` call falls back to :samp:`http` functionality.
+   - When you run it standalone,
+     the :samp:`unit.ListenAndServe` call
+     falls back to :samp:`http` functionality.

+   - When Unit runs it,
+     :samp:`unit.ListenAndServe` directly communicates
-   - When Unit runs it, :samp:`unit.ListenAndServe` communicates with Unit's router process directly, ignoring the address supplied as its first argument and relying on the :ref:`listener's settings
+     with Unit's router process,
+     ignoring the address supplied as its first argument and relying on the
+     :ref:`listener's settings <configuration-listeners>`
-     <configuration-listeners>` instead.
+     instead.

-Next, configure the app in Unit; besides the :ref:`common options
+Next, configure the app on Unit;
+besides the
+:ref:`common options <configuration-apps-common>`,
-<configuration-apps-common>`, you have:
+you have:

 .. list-table::
     :header-rows: 1